Bird Fact File: Green Finch

 Greenfinches are beautiful birds with bright plumage that pops out in any environment.
 Males and females have green bodies, yellow wing bars and a sturdy conical beak for cracking open seeds.
 Males are greener than females, females are slightly duller.
 Juveniles look like the adults but are generally more subdued in colour.

 Greenfinches have a varied diet depending on the season, seeds, buds and berries.
-In spring they will eat young plant buds, in autumn and winter they will eat seeds so they are frequent visitors to feeders filled with sunflower seeds, peanuts and suet.
+In spring they will eat young plant buds, in autumn and winter they will eat seeds so they are frequent visitors to feeders filled with sunflower seeds, peanuts and suet pellets.
 Their strong beaks are perfect for cracking even the toughest seeds.

 Greenfinches are social and chatty, often seen in small groups.
 They are adaptable birds, they can be found in gardens, parks, woodlands and hedgerows.
 Although not as territorial as some species, males will sing a distinctive twittering song to attract mates in breeding season.
 Outside of breeding they are often seen in mixed species flocks, joining other finches to forage especially in winter.
 In gardens their boldness and social nature make them a joy to see as they sit confidently on feeders.